 And, I don’t even add accessories to my handguns.
 I really don’t.
 Of all the handguns in my possession right now, zero of them have something on the rail, and most of them have rails.
 The concept of greed just really pisses me off, and I see their proprietary rail as a way to fatten their wallet.

 Then again, I am a capitalist and eventually gave in because it is a great gun.
-(Also, someone makes an attachment that makes it so you can add whatever you want, which also helps.
+(Also, someone makes an attachment that makes it so you can add whatever you want, which helps.
 Again, capitalism at work.)

 Then the Hellcat came along with their non-proprietary accessory rail allowing people to have a high capacity micro compact that they can stick whatever they want on.